SEO Competitor Analysis: Step-by-Step Framework

 In Semrush’s Backlink Analytics or Ahrefs’ Site Explorer, pull up your competitor’s backlink profile.
 Sort by domain authority or traffic to find their most valuable linking domains.
 Look for patterns:

-- **Resource pages.** Sites that list helpful resources in your niche.
-If they link to your competitor, they might link to you if your content is better.
+- Resource pages.
+Sites listing helpful resources in your niche.
+If they link to your competitor, they’ll likely link to you if your content is better or more current.

-- **Editorial mentions.** Sites that naturally mentioned your competitor in their content.
-These are the hardest to replicate but the most valuable.
+- Editorial mentions.
+Sites that naturally mentioned your competitor.
+Hardest to replicate, most valuable to earn.

-- **Directories and lists.** Niche directories where your competitor is listed.
+- Directories and roundups.
+Niche directories and “best of” lists where your competitor appears.

 Analyzing Anchor Text